yktoo/yktoo.com/content/blog/0267/index.en.md

 Listening to their numerous stories I was a bit surprised how trite were the stories that led to their super-intricate compositions.
 Most of them happened "somewhere in the States during a tour."

 The club was packed.
-However I'll try to avoid //Boerderij// as much as possible from now on.
+However I'll try to avoid {{< fl "Boerderij" >}} as much as possible from now on.